-Council Descrip Response Level tor Actions year rou summer prepared during th watch pe to consider all nd to support such that the support should be heat-health the support such that the support su nity groups: evelop a community emergency plan to identify and apport vulnerable neighbours in the event of a seatwave.
-Insure relevant staff are aware of and understand the formunity emergency plan including ensuring staff ave received training where applicable assess the impact a heatwave might have on the rovision and use of usual community venues.
+Council Response Level Descriptor Actions 1 Preparedness Actions to consider all year round to support summer preparedness and during the heat-health watch period, 1 June to 15 September.
+Develop a community emergency plan to identify and support vulnerable neighbours in the event of a heatwave.
+Ensure relevant staff are aware of and understand the community emergency plan including ensuring staff have received training where applicable Assess the impact a heatwave might have on the provision and use of usual community venues.
 Support those at-risk1 to make sure they are receiving the benefits they are entitled to.
-Support the provision of good information about earlth risks especially with those vulnerable groups and individuals (see Key Public Health Messages in oppendix 4).
-Sake environmental improvements inside and sutside the house which reduce internal energy and east.
-Stall loft and wall insulation.
-Sentify cool areas in the house to use in the event of heatwave.
-Son medication, ensure that these can be stored at afe levels in a heatwave.
-Indication about health risks and key ablic health messages to stay healthy during spells are severe heat.
-Sook out for vulnerable neighbours.
+Support the provision of good information about health risks especially with those vulnerable groups and individuals (see Key Public Health Messages in Appendix 4).
+Individuals: Make environmental improvements inside and outside the house which reduce internal energy and heat.
+Install loft and wall insulation.
+Identify cool areas in the house to use in the event of a heatwave.
+If on medication, ensure that these can be stored at safe levels in a heatwave.
+Find good information about health risks and key public health messages to stay healthy during spells of severe heat.